hacktivism-github/net-auto/apc-nmc3-ui-scraper/README.md

 ## Features
 ✔ Detect if default credentials still work

-If the UPS still accepts apc/apc, the tool can automatically:
+If the UPS still accepts `apc`/`apc`, the tool can automatically:

-- change the password of the ```apc``` account
+- change the password of the `apc` account

 - create a new admin user